stevemao/otto/README.md

 **Note:** I have no plans to add new themes, only the fixes and improvements to the existing ones.
 In such cases you're free to fork.

-This themes use a custom Gulp builder.
+These themes use a custom Gulp builder.
 If you want to edit them you must install it first:

 ```bash
 $ npm install